-

 SWOT stands for Strengths, Weaknesses, Opportunities, and Threats. it is a strategic planning tool that identifies and analyses these four factors in a project or business context.

-Strengths: Internal aspects and resources that support a successful outcome.
+Strengths: Internal aspects and resources within the organisation that support a successful outcome.

 Examples: excellent customer satisfaction